-- Mandatory Recording: In connection with its grant program, the Department of Justice85 mandates a policy that requires officers outfitted with BWCs to activate them in all law enforcement encounters with civilians,86 and to record until the conclusion of the incident.87 This is typical of many police department BWC programs.
-A "law enforcement encounter" requiring an officer to activate a BWC is usually described as follows: - Any enforcement-oriented or investigative encounters, including traffic and Terry stops and vehicle and foot pursuits; - o Consent searches and execution of search warrants or arrest warrants; - o Statements of suspects in the field; and, - Non-enforcement contacts that become confrontational, assaultive, or enforcementoriented.88 - Discretionary Recording: Some jurisdictions recommend that officers be given the discretion to decide whether to record various non-mandatory incidents or interactions involving witness statements, as well as non-enforcement events when an audio/video record could have value as evidence.
-Conversely, some policies give officers the discretion not to record mandatory incidents when it would thwart a law enforcement purpose.89 - Crime Scenes: Some police departments utilize BWCs to record evidence located at designated crime scenes, both as videos and as photographs.
-In these circumstances, responding officers
+- Mandatory Recording: In connection with its grant program, the Department of Justice85 mandates a policy that requires officers outfitted with BWCs to activate them in all law enforcement encounters with civilians, 86 and to record until the conclusion of the incident.
+87 This is typical of many police department BWC programs.
+A "law enforcement encounter" requiring an officer to activate a BWC is usually described as follows: - Any enforcement-oriented or investigative encounters, including traffic and Terry stops and vehicle and foot pursuits; - Consent searches and execution of search warrants or arrest warrants; - Statements of suspects in the field; and, - Non-enforcement contacts that become confrontational, assaultive, or enforcementoriented.88 - Discretionary Recording: Some jurisdictions recommend that officers be given the discretion to decide whether to record various non-mandatory incidents or interactions involving witness statements, as well as non-enforcement events when an audio/video record could have value as

-83 ABA TASK FORCE ON BODY-WORN BASIC PRINCIPALS, American Bar Association Criminal Justice Section Task Force on Law Enforcement Body Camera (January 2017).
+ABA TASK FORCE ON BODY-WORN BASIC PRINCIPALS, American Bar Association Criminal Justice Section Task Force on Law Enforcement Body Camera 4 (January 2017).

-84 For a full list of the topics that police department BWC policies typically address, see Appendix 1 (BWC Policy Checklist).
+For a full list of the topics that police department BWC policies typically address, see Appendix 1 (BWC Policy Checklist).

-85 The Bureau of Justice Assistance issues grants to select law enforcement agencies to help them acquire and implement BWCs.
+The Bureau of Justice Assistance issues grants to select law enforcement agencies to help them acquire and implement BWCs.
 As a condition of receiving the grant, participating agencies must develop BWC policies, assist in evaluating their BWC program, and are expected to "make a positive impact on the quality of policing" and "inform national efforts to improve the use of BWCs more broadly."
-U.S. DEP'T OF JUSTICE, OMB BILL NO. 1121-0329, BODY-WORN CAMERA PILOT IMPLEMENTATION PROGRAM FY 2016 COMPETITIVE GRANT ANNOUNCEMENT, 5 (2016).
+U.S. DEP'T OF JUSTICE, OMB BILL NO. 1121-0329, BODY-WORN CAMERA PILOT IMPLEMENTATION PROGRAM FY 2016 COMPETITIVE GRANT ANNOUNCEMENT 4 (2016).

-86 Hurley, supra note 9, at 4;Benjamin et al., supra note 3, at 21 ("Uniformed police officers should have cameras recording during every interaction with the public and during every exercise of police powers, except when in a consensual interaction where a citizen requests that the camera be turned off.").
+Hurley, supra note 9, at 4; Benjamin et al., supra note 3, at 21 ("Uniformed police officers should have cameras recording during every interaction with the public and during every exercise of police powers, except when in a consensual interaction where a citizen requests that the camera be turned off.").

-88 Model Police Policy, supra note 64, at 4; Amir Samarghandi, Cincinnati Police to Begin Wearing Body Cams Aug.
+Model Police Policy, supra note 64, at 4; see also Amir Samarghandi, Cincinnati Police to Begin Wearing Body Cams Aug.
 1, CINCINNATI.COM (June 27, 2016, 5:14 PM), http://cin.ci/28WAGnb.